ojaha065/PiShockForMC/README.md

 This mod should be compatible with almost everything.
 If you're using other mods that alter the player health (e.g., changes the maxium health), please note that the shock intensity scaling might not work as expected.
+However,
-However, even in that case the player will never be shocked with higher intensity than the configured `intensity_range` allows.
+even in that case the player will never be shocked with a higher intensity than the configured `intensity_range` allows.

 ## Mod configuration
 The mod configuration file is named `pishockmc-client.toml` and it can be edited with any text editor.
 In-game settings GUI might be added in a later release to make configuring easier.
 The configuration file will look like this: